 The early weed control with Ultro allows improved crop competition against weeds, while excellent root pruning on the later remaining grasses assists the effectiveness of post-emergent selective herbicides.

-South Australian market development manager with ADAMA Australia Andrè Sabeeney, says Ultro has been used in high value lentil crops and has generally provided reduced competition against weeds, as well as in some faba bean and field pea crops.
+South Australian market development manager with Adama Australia Andrè Sabeeney, says Ultro has been used in high value lentil crops and has generally provide reduced competition against weeds, as well as in some faba bean and field pea crops.

 He considers it the ideal pre-emergent herbicide for use in pulse crops.